irrevocablesake/Quasar/README.md

 </table>
 </div>

-You can see that low Depth + low SPP, would result into a grainy and dark image because not enough rays are spawned which results in bad sampling and low Depth causes less infoinformation to be gathered.
+Below you can see that low Depth + low SPP, would result into a grainy and dark image because not enough rays are spawned which results in bad sampling and low Depth causes less infoinformation to be gathered.
 In the right image, you can see that a image generated with good parameters would give a good anti-aliased + tinted reflections + smooth image

 <div align="center">
 <table>